vosaul/status.im/source/research/ulc_in_details.md

 For example, for epoch 232 (a current epoch at 12 Nov 2018) $O_{cpu}(initStep) = O_{cpu}(seedHash)+O_{cpu}(initCahce) = 807133*O(sha3)$

 This is theoretical lower bound.
-[Ethash article](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) mentioned that "a light client should be able to become fully operational and able to verify blocks within 40 seconds in Javascript".
+The [Ethash Design Rationale](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) mentions that "a light client should become fully operational and be able to verify blocks within 40 seconds in Javascript".

 ##### Verify step
 Light mode seal verification doesn't store the entire dataset for block verification, but generates nessusary items on the fly.
 For a single block it runs `hashimotoLight` algorythm that takes: